GENERAL RULES AND REGULATIONS

-When it becomes necessary to remove a marker for any reason, the responsible party must complete a Marker Removal form and instruct the District as to their wishes for transfer of the old marker.
-Should the owner request the District to remove the monument, the District shall not be held liable for any cost from damage which may occur during removal.
+When it becomes necessary to remove a marker for any reason, the Owner must complete a Marker Removal form and instruct the District as to their wishes for transfer of the old marker.
+Should the Owner request the District to remove the monument, the District shall not be held liable for any cost from damage which may occur during removal.
 The order for removing a marker will be given and fees paid for when all other required information pertaining to the deceased person is given to the administration office.

 The District retains the exclusive right to excavate and remove any marker located within the District.
-Under no circumstances are private parties allowed to remove, alter, or otherwise cause to change the condition of a marker within the ground.
+Under no circumstances are Owners or private parties allowed to remove, alter, or otherwise cause to change the condition of a marker within the ground.